Klortho/dtd-diagram/README.md

 * ✓Get rid of `options`

+* Multiple drawings, with different options, on the same page
+    * Change from using id to class.

 * Move index.html into an examples folder, and add a couple of others, showing how it can be used.
     * Per the README examples
-    * Multiple drawings, with different options, on the same page